-- RQ1.
-Does the proposed approach produce useful results for the developers? - RQ2.
-What are the developers' preferences (if any) concerning the metrics that are employed? - RQ3.
-To what extent should the results be refined to fully satisfy the developers' needs?
+- sults for the developers ?

+- concerning the metrics that are employed ?

+- fully satisfy the developers' needs ?

-To address the aforementioned questions we looked for volunteers with the following skills: software development experience; knowledge of the service-oriented computing paradigm, related technologies and standards.
+To address the aforementioned questions we looked for volunteers with the following skills: software development experience; knowledge of the serviceoriented computing paradigm, related technologies and standards.
 Overall, 10 volunteers participated in our study.
-The participants had three to 15 years experience in software development.
+The participants had 3 to 15 years experience in software development.
 They were all familiar with the service-oriented computing paradigm.
 We organized the participants in two groups.
 The first group assessed the decompositions of the Amazon service interfaces, while the second group assessed the decompositions of the Yahoo service interfaces.

 In a first meeting with the participants, we explained the overall purpose of the study, without giving any details, concerning the metrics and the method used for the decomposition of the examined service interfaces.
-Following, we gave to each participant a document12 that contained the following information for each one of the examined interfaces: (a) a high-level description (represented as a UML class) of the interface; (b) the domain-level, the message-level and the conversation-level decompositions of the interface.
+Following, we gave to each participant a document 13 that contained the following information for each one of the examined interfaces: (a) a high-level description (represented as a UML class) of the interface; (b) the domain-level, the messagelevel and the conversation-level decompositions of the interface.
 The decompositions were given in random order.
 The document further contained detailed instructions concerning the assessment tasks that should be performed for each one of the examined service interfaces.
 In the first task, the participants had to choose whether a service interface should be decomposed, or remain as is.
 In the second task, the participants had to report which of the provided decompositions is closest to their preferences; in this task the participants could also report that none of the provided decompositions is satisfactory.
 The third task was to suggest, if necessary, further changes on a selected decomposition.